|

 The Swedes ante portas

-When however in 1631 Field Marshal Tilly of the Imperial Forces lost the battle of Breitenfeld against the Swedes Southern Germany is at the mercy of the victorious army.
-On Christmas of 1632 General Horn arrives with his Swedish troops.
+When however in 1631 Field Marshal Tilly of the Imperial Forces lost the Battle of Breitenfeld against the Swedes southern Germany is at the mercy of the victorious army.
+On Christmas of 1632 General Gustaf Horn arrives with his Swedish troops.
 He starts the siege of Freiburg in plundering and burning the monasteries that are situated outside the city walls.
 The following bombardment of the city is so effective that the gates open five days later.
-Professors and students of the Jesuit University flee in fear of the Protestants whilst the citizens suffer the usual atrocities of war.
+Professors and students of the Jesuit University flee in fear of the Protestants while the citizens suffer the usual atrocities of war.
 Soon however the situation calms down and even mixed marriages are celebrated.
-In spring 1633 a Bohemian nobleman and officer in the Swedish army Friedrich Ludwig Kanoffski von Langendorff marries the daughter Anna Jolantha Stump of a Freiburg nobleman.
-Their honeymoon however is of only short duration when at the end of the same year a Spanish army with 16000 men under the command of the Duke of Feria marches on to the city.
+In spring 1633 a Bohemian nobleman and officer in the Swedish army Friedrich Ludwig Kanoffski von Langendorf marries the daughter Anna Jolantha Stump of a Freiburg nobleman.
+Their honeymoon, however, is of only short duration when at the end of the same year a Spanish army with 16,000 men under the command of the Duke of Feria marches on to the city.

 The Swedes hastily leave Freiburg.
-Although the arriving Spaniards have the right faith the city suffers terribly as the liberators are so many.
+Although the arriving Spaniards carry the right prayer-book the city suffers terribly as the liberators are too many.
 There is not enough food neither for the men nor for their horses.
 It is cold and all wooden stuff not nailed or screwed down is burned including fruit trees and grapevines, a heavy blow to the city's future supply with fruit and wine.

 After the Spaniards the Swedes again

 Already the following year the Swedes come back.
-Again the city being without food and having only a few poorly armed and badly trained soldiers at its disposal cannot organize an effective defense.
-The Swedish occupation however is of only short duration because the troops leave Freiburg in a hurry when their army had suffered a crushing defeat in the battle of Nördlingen.
+Again the city being without food and disposing of only a few poorly armed and badly trained soldiers cannot organize an effective defense.
+The Swedish occupation however is of only short duration because the troops leave Freiburg in a hurry when their army suffered a crushing defeat in the Battle of Nördlingen.
 However it really makes no difference for Freiburg as now the Catholic troops of Charles of Lorraine roam the country in search for food, wine, and women.

 The German Peace of 1635